waterinag/eqipa-docs/docs/tool-setup/run-locally.md

 ---

-## 🔄 Step 5: Apply Migrations & Collect Static Files
+## 5: Apply Migrations & Collect Static Files

 Run the following commands to prepare your database and static files: